vorburger/vorburger-dotfiles-bin-etc/docs/yubikey.md

     $ ll -L $SSH_AUTH_SOCK
     lsd: /home/vorburger/.ssh.agent: No such file or directory (os error 2).

-This is because the `gpg-agent` daemon was not running, yet (see `man gpg-agent` for related details); we can fix this like this:
+This is because the `gpg-agent` daemon was not running, yet (see `man gpg-agent` for related details); we COULD fix this like this:

     $ systemctl --user enable --now gpg-agent-ssh.socket
     $ ssh-add -L
     ssh-...
     $ systemctl --user status gpg-agent-ssh.socket
     $ systemctl --user status gpg-agent

+BUT we prefer not to do this, as this interferes with support GPG over SSH; see Notes/../yubikey.md.

 Background: